BreadchainCoop/gas-killer-analyzer/docs/GAS_KILLER_SLASHING_SPEC.md

 For a valid slashing proof:

 1. The transaction must be proven to have been executed at some blockheight and transaction index
-2. The transaction must be proven to have called the target function of a canonical function
+2. The transaction must be proven to have called the GK-optimized function of an original function
 3. The storage layout of the contract at execution time must be proven
-4. The canonical function execution storage slot update results must be proven
+4. The original function execution storage slot update results must be proven
-5. The signed (and executed) storage slot updates must be proven different from canonical execution
+5. The signed (and executed) storage slot updates must be proven different from original execution

 ### Non-Goals